State of the Nation Address (SONA) 2019

 What happens during the State of the Nation Address?

 - The President sets out government’s key policy objectives and deliverables for the year ahead.

 - It highlights the achievements and challenges experienced over the past year and maps the year ahead.
-(Please note: SONA 2018 has been posponed and the new date will be announced soon.)

 - It covers wide-ranging political, economic and social matters and considers the general state of South Africa.